 It is therefore required that each identity sent to Privacy Service is accompanied with a namespace that provides context by relating the identity value to its system of origin.
 A namespace can represent a generic concept such as an email address (“Email”) or associate the identity with a specific application, such as an Adobe Advertising Cloud ID (“AdCloud”) or Adobe Target ID (“TNTID”).

 Adobe Experience Platform Identity Service maintains a store of globally defined and user-defined identity namespaces.
 For more detailed information on namespaces, see the identity namespace overview.
-For a list of standard namespaces and namespace qualifiers that are commonly used in Privacy Service, see the appendix section in the developer guide.
+For a list of standard namespaces and namespace qualifiers that are commonly used in Privacy Service, see the appendix section in the API guide.

 Adobe Experience Cloud Identity Service serves as a common identification framework for Experience Cloud, and assigns a unique, persistent ID to each site visitor.
 The Experience Cloud ID (ECID) tracks a customer’s activity through the use of a first-party cookie, can uniquely identify a device across multiple applications, and allows you to identify the same site visitor and their data in different Experience Cloud applications.
 See the Experience Cloud Identity Service overview for more information.